sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **Does it mean that retrieving information from a protein sequence is meaningless?**

 ??? done "Answer"
+    * It is not very informative but still we can learn about variants of its sequence, post translational modifications, protein structure, etc...
+    * No, in many cases it can be informative and in any case, knowing about these features can complement other information and help understand the protein function

 ## Learn about `NCDN`'s Gene Ontology annotation